-In this post I will show you what soldering iron, solder, and soldering related tools I use.
-And I will explain why I recommend these products how it makes soldering and building quadcopters easier.
+This post will outline the soldering iron, solder, and soldering related tools I use, and why I recommend these products.
+Having the right equipment makes soldering and building quadcopters much easier.

-Don’t forget to check out our “how to solder for beginners” tutorial.
+Don’t forget to check out the tutorial on how to solder for beginners.

 Table of Content